455 Records of Alleged Abusive or Improper Conduct

 Victim Classification:

-Sector(s): Border Patrol, Tucson
+Sector(s): Border Patrol, CBP, El Paso

 Agency(ies): Border Patrol